ballerina-platform/ballerina-distribution/examples/mysql-execute-operation/mysql_execute_operation.md

-# MySQL client - DML and DDL operations
+# Database Access - DML and DDL operations

 This BBE demonstrates how to use the MySQL client with the DDL and  DML operations.